Get the inside scoop

 Finally, banks will prefer that the closing will be sooner rather than later.
 You will not see the same flexibility that you could possibly get with some traditional home sellers.
 As a rule of thumb, most banks will want the closing to take place in 6 weeks or less.

 From our experience, the banks have requirements and expectations throughout the offer process.
-You can call us anytime if you have more questions about bank owned properties.
+Call us anytime if you have more questions about bank-owned properties.